getndazn/lambda-packager/README.md

 Lambda Packager builds your project's npm packages for use on AWS Lambda using AWS Lambda.

+### DAZN

+This is a forked repository, which implements a critical fix.

 ### Motivation

 AWS Lambda runs Node.js apps, but you have to provide the `node_modules`